Bethlehem: Modern era

-Bethlehem was administered by the British Mandate from 1920 to 1948.
+Bethlehem was part of Mandatory Palestine from 1920 to 1948.
 In the United Nations General Assembly's 1947 resolution to partition Palestine, Bethlehem was included in the international enclave of Jerusalem to be administered by the United Nations.
-Jordan captured the city during the 1948 Arab-Israeli War.
+Jordan captured the city during the 1948 Arab–Israeli War.
 Many refugees from areas captured by Israeli forces in 1947–48 fled to the Bethlehem area, primarily settling in what became the official refugee camps of 'Azza (Beit Jibrin) and 'Aida in the north and Dheisheh in the south.
 The influx of refugees significantly transformed Bethlehem's Christian majority into a Muslim one.

 Jordan retained control of the city until the Six-Day War in 1967, when Bethlehem was captured by Israel, along with the rest of the West Bank.
 Following the Six-Day War, Israel took control of the city.

 During the early months of First Intifada, on 5 May 1989, Milad Anton Shahin, aged 12, was shot dead by Israeli soldiers.
 Replying to a Member of Knesset in August 1990 Defence Minister Yitzak Rabin stated that a group of reservists in an observation post had come under attack by stone throwers.
 The commander of the post, a senior non-commissioned officer, fired two plastic bullets in deviation of operational rules.
 No evidence was found that this caused the boy's death.
 The officer was found guilty of illegal use of a weapon and sentenced to 5 months imprisonment, two of them actually in prison doing public service.
 He was also demoted.